braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/braze_templates/abandoned_intent.md

 ## Prerequisites

-To successfully use this template:
+To successfully use this template, you'll need the following:

-- You have a separate post-purchase user journey Canvas since making a purchase in this Canvas will cause users to exit the Canvas.
+- A separate post-purchase user journey Canvas since making a purchase in this Canvas will cause users to exit the Canvas.
-- You need to configure [Braze Audience Sync]({{site.baseurl}}/partners/canvas_steps) with the partners and audiences you use.
+- A configured [Braze Audience Sync]({{site.baseurl}}/partners/canvas_steps) with the partners and audiences you use.

 To access this template, when creating a new Canvas, select **Use a Canvas template** > **Braze templates** > **Abandoned Intent**.